KamaleshTGK/JavaProjects/RoleBasedAuthSystem/README.md

 ```
 ## 📁 **Note**
 All supporting classes (Admin, Guest, User, Auth) are inside the same file.
 They will be compiled automatically — no need to save them separately.
-(For your reference, the
-classes are uploaded).

 👨‍💻 **Author:**
 **Kamalesh TGK**<br>